 Insider tips to help sell your San Diego home

-“Homes sell the fastest when you’ve chosen the right agent to list and sell your home” — Henderson recommends a HomeLight agent.
+“Homes sell the fastest when you’ve chosen the right agent to list and sell your home,” Henderson said, recommending a HomeLight agent.
 For his part, his team has “a full 21-step process that starts with professional photography, 3D tour, and schematic floor plans.
-All of these things that really maximize the exposure of our listings that help homes sell faster and for a higher price.”
+All of these things […] maximize the exposure of our listings [and] help homes sell faster and for a higher price.”

-Selling a home fast in this market isn’t necessarily the main concern — homes in San Diego are selling in record time.
+Selling a home fast in this market isn’t necessarily the main concern in San Diego.
 But selling a house for the most money “is all about preparation and presentation,” Henderson says.

 The best strategy is to meet with a top-performing real estate agent.
 HomeLight’s data reveals that the top 5% of real estate agents sell homes for 10% more than an average agent.

-Henderson shares that an experienced agent will develop a plan to meet the seller’s requirements and take a look at the timeline, asking questions like “When is the right time to sell for an individual and their circumstances?
+Henderson shares that an experienced agent will develop a plan to meet the seller’s requirements and examine the timeline, asking questions like, “When is the right time to sell for an individual and their circumstances?
 What do they need to do to get the home ready to sell?
 Does it need staging?
-Are there improvements to make? — You need a trusted advisor to give you that advice.”
+Are there improvements to make?”
+You need a trusted advisor to give you that advice.

 Selling a house is a complicated process, so Henderson recommends finding an agent who has systems and processes in place and can explain them to you, so you know how the system works and how the agent will maximize your net proceeds.